danpetrow/alphaDjango/README.md

 			apikey=os.getenv('alphavantage') # access our environmental variable with the os mdoule. sma = requests.get(f'https://www.alphavantage.co/query?function=SMA&interval=daily&time_period=10&series_type=close&symbol={str(data[0])}&apikey={apikey}').json()
 			prices = requests.get(f'https://www.alphavantage.co/query?function=TIME_SERIES_WEEKLY_ADJUSTED&symbol={str(data[0])}&apikey={apikey}').json()
-			# Use the requests package to get our data from the Alpha Vantage API.
-			# We want to try to access data in the database.
-However if it doens't exist our app still needs to work.

 		except:
 			stock = Stock.objects.all()
 			data= list(Stock.objects.all())